How to Use Sublimation Ornaments Without a Sublimation Printer

 Creating your own holiday ornaments and gift tags is a lot of fun!
 When combined with the durability of sublimation, the result is a keepsake that will last for many years.
 Adding your own artwork to sublimation ornaments is easy with the help of Artesprix markers – no sublimation printer needed.
 I’ve even made a template to help get you started!

 What’s Different about Sublimation Ornaments?

 Sublimation ornaments are a bit different than the most of the blank ornaments you’ll find in your local craft store.
 Sublimation ornaments have a special coating designed to accept sublimation ink.
 When heated, the ink changes to a dye and infuses into the coating, creating a permanent image on the ornament.

 Sublimation ornaments come in many different shapes, sizes, and materials (wood, acrylic, aluminum, etc).
-One of my all-time favorites is the Benelux with its pretty curved borders, so I was really excited when it was chosen as the Artesprix blank-of-the-month for November.
+One of my all-time favorites is the Benelux with its pretty curved borders,

 What are Sublimation Markers?

 Sublimation markers look and feel like regular markers but they are actually thermal transfer markers filled with sublimation ink.
 They allow you to create durable, permanent sublimation designs without the need for a special printer or special paper and can be used by both kids and adults.